 IMPORTANT NOTE

-Please note that cross-bred Kelpies, Show Kelpies, dogs from Pounds, and Kelpies from other breeders may not behave in the same way as Noonbarra Kelpies.
-We have spent many years and a lot of money to get our Stud to the level it is today.
+Please note that cross-bred Kelpies, Show Kelpies, dogs from Pounds, and even good Kelpies from other breeders may not behave in the same way as our Noonbarra Kelpies.
+We have spent many years and an awful lot of money to get our Stud to the level it is today.
+Even though we are a small Stud compared to many, our Noonbarra Kelpies are known all over the world.

-We have had a number of people recently that have liked what they read about Noonbarra Kelpies but mistakenly thought it applied to the entire breed and even to cross-bred dogs.
+We have had a number of people recently that have liked what they read about Noonbarra Kelpies but mistakenly thought everything still applied to the entire Kelpie breed and even to cross-bred dogs.
 Many have bought dogs elsewhere that did not behave the way they expected and they then got no support from their breeder.
+As in most fields, there are plenty of very good breeders but also a lot of very poor breeders.
 We can only talk about how our Noonbarra Kelpies behave in these situations but we are happy to try and help people who are having problems with dogs that they have bought somewhere else.
 We of course give full on-going support to all Noonbarra customers.

 SHOULD YOU OWN A WORKING KELPIE AS A PET?

-We would like to point out that although one of our Noonbarra Working Kelpies can make an ideal pet for most families they are a very intelligent dog and also need an owner they can respect.
+We would like to point out that although one of our Noonbarra Working Kelpies can make an ideal pet for most families and we have sold many to city and suburban families, they are a very intelligent dog and so need an owner they can respect.
 These things need to be considered.
-You must be firm and consistent when you give your dog a command, this is especially important when dealing with puppies.
+You must be like a mixture of parent, teacher and leader.
+You should be very affectionate and loving but you also need to be firm and consistent when you give your dog a command.
+This is especially important when dealing with puppies.
 In fact, if the owner allows a Kelpie to do whatever the dog likes there will quickly be a change in the dog's attitude and obedience.
 The dog will assume he is boss and leader and the owner will be (in the dog's mind) pushed into second place.
+This will actually stress the dog and he will become anxious and also likely to be more nervous and excitable.
+It really comes down to, that if you can't find time to involve your dog in your life and can't find the time to walk your Kelpie it might be best to wait until you are really ready.

 We prefer new Kelpie owners that have owned a dog before, so they at least have some idea of the responsibilities of owning a dog.
 If you are the type of person that when you walk into a room and find your Kelpie sitting up in your favourite chair, you decide to sit somewhere else, then I would not recommend a Kelpie.
 Kelpies are too smart and soon your dog will be doing whatever he likes and certainly not listening to you.